 Since the age of 8 when I picked up my first plastic play guitar in a hospital room, then at the age of 14 getting a real guitar, I began writing songs and haven’t ever stopped.

 I’ve played music in church for most of my adult life, in coffee houses, women’s’ groups, praise and worship teams and personally, around Thanksgiving tables, Christmas trees and sang lullabies at night to soothe babies to sleep.
 The personal kind is my favorite.

 For as long as I can remember, I have loved music.
 All kinds!
 I grew up with styles from Rock to Motown and Country, dancing in the living room of our house, singing and playing in the melodies and singing harmonies with my sister.
 My dad playing harmonica.
 All of these memories and events in my life, shaped my love for music and the music I love to play and write.

 There has been a down side to this musical journey, however, in that I’ve struggled most of my adult life to give myself permission to release the authentic sound, musically, that I was gifted to make.
 Yeah, me, the idealistic girl!
-This struggle has been a profound distraction from the unique sound I’m supposed to make, but after watching an interview with a very prominent country artist, I was encouraged to forge forward and release it!
+This struggle has been a profound distraction, but after watching an interview with a very prominent country artist, I was encouraged to forge forward and release it!

 In the video, the interviewer used the word “risk” and asked the artist to comment on the fact that people considered him a risk taker in his music.
 His answer was that he never considered it a risk but simply a willingness to heed the call.
 He explained that he didn’t mean it in a grand kind of calling, but a simple sense of where he’s supposed to be; where his heart and soul wanted him to go.
 And the willingness to seek out that journey seemed very natural to him.